RawabiA/neighborhood-map-react/README.md

 # Neighborhood Map

-React and node.js to show Google Maps of fun neighborhood spots
+React and node.js to show Google Maps of my neighborhood

 ## how to run